Keremane Shivarama Hegde

-Keremane Shivarama Hegde (1938 – 29 October 2009) was an Indian dancer.
+Keremane Shivarama Hegde (21 June 1908 – 1993) was an Indian dancer.
 He is the founder of the Yakshagana troupe Idagunji Mahaganapathi Yakshagana Mandali He is the first Yakshagana artist to receive the Rashtrapati Award (President's Award).
 He was given the Sangeet Natak Akademi Award for 1970.

 He was born in a remote place called "Keremane" of Gunavante, in the Honnavar Taluk of Uttara Kannada District into a family of Havyaka Brahmins.
 Owing to the difficult times he fully embraced the art, grew with it and helped to flourish.
+He could not complete his primary education because of poverty and to earn a living he had to do odd jobs like driving a bus and booking tickets.
+He started performing Yakshagana from a young age of 14.
+Later, he toured around the state of Karnataka and India with his troupe and started earning various awards for his efforts.
 Late Annuhittalu Sadananda Hegde and the Yakshaganic aura in the locality induced the intricacies of the art form into him.

 Foundation of the Yakshagana Troupe

 In 1934, though there was severe financial crisis in his family, he founded Idagunji Mahaganapati Yakshagana Mandali with the money that he had saved from doing other works.
 The Troupe was named after the family deity Lord Ganapati of Idagunji in whom he had a strong devotion.
 His passion towards the art and the establishment of a troupe of like minded people contributed a lot to the development of Yakshagana.